Firepower World Tour: Background

 This tour marked the first time that guitarist Glenn Tipton would not perform on a full-length tour after revealing the news that he had been diagnosed with Parkinson's disease on 12 February 2018 and would step down from touring as the disease's progression left him unable to perform the more challenging material.
 He stated that he was still a member of Judas Priest despite his diagnosis and would not rule out future on-stage appearances.
 Producer and guitarist Andy Sneap stepped in to perform in his place for the tour.
 Guitarist Richie Faulkner assured fans that Tipton would perform with the band again.
 At the 20 March 2018 show in Newark, Tipton joined the band on stage to perform "Metal Gods", "Breaking the Law" and "Living After Midnight", then "Victim of Changes" and "No Surrender" on later dates.
 He would continue to appear on tour, performing only the encore songs, but would not perform on certain dates, depending on his health.
-Tipton did not make anymore appearances on the remaining dates due to his illness, as explained by bassist Ian Hill.
+Tipton did not make any more appearances on the remaining dates due to his illness, as explained by bassist Ian Hill.
 After the completion of the world tour, Faulkner thanked fans worldwide for attending their shows, "It's been emotional and amazing to see you all and share in the celebration of heavy metal all around the world.
 It's been a pleasure and an honour to serve.
 See ya on the next one RHRF DOTF."